-Regarded as New Zealand’s leading infrastructure practice, we operate across public facilities, economic and social infrastructure.
+Regarded as New Zealand’s leading infrastructure practice, we operate across economic and social infrastructure.

-We create a specialist team from across our full service firm to manage your risk and achieve the best outcome for your project.
+With a reputation of being easy to work with and delivering timely, high-value outcomes, we bring together a specialist team to manage your risk and achieve the best outcome for your organisation and project.

 We are New Zealand’s only commercial law firm to act on all major Public Private Partnerships (PPPs), as well as Christchurch’s rebuild Anchor Projects.